digital-work-lab/digital-work-lecture/slides/11-futures.md

 ---

-# Future 1: Human Service for a Premium
+# Future 1: Human service for a premium

 - When most jobs have become automated, human interaction will become the premium alternative
 - Customers want to pay extra for having contact with a human representative